luismond/tm2tb/README.md

 ## Basic examples

-Extract bilingual n-grams from a source sentence and a target sentence (or short paragraphs).
+Extract bilingual n-grams from a source sentence and a target sentence (or short paragraphs):

 ```python
 from tm2tb import BiSentence